-Surrey is a key contributor to the South-East Physics network of nine leading university physics departments (SEPnet) and you will be part of its graduate network (GRADnet), the largest postgraduate research school in England.
+You’ll have the opportunity to collaborate with scientists around the world, and take advantage of our strategic partnerships with organisations such as the National Physical Laboratory and the Royal Surrey County Hospital.
+We’re part of the South-East Physics network of nine leading university physics departments (SEPnet), and you’ll become part of its graduate network (GRADnet), the largest postgraduate research school in England.

-PhD students are assigned to a research group which includes a team of academics, postdoctoral researchers, guest scientists and fellows.
-Each has a vibrant seminar programme providing the opportunity to learn from colleagues and from guest scientists.
+As a doctoral student in the Department of Physics, you’ll be assigned to a research group with a team of academics, postdoctoral researchers, guest scientists and fellows.
+Each group has its own seminar programme, giving you the opportunity to learn from colleagues and from guest scientists.

 You’ll have regular opportunities to meet other PhD students, academics and other staff at our informal postgraduate research forum meetings, and to get involved in organising social or other events.

 You’ll complete a confirmation report after 12 months that’s assessed by independent examiners.
 Your PhD will be assessed overall by a written thesis after studying for at least three years.

 In addition to the award of a PhD, as a doctoral student you’ll be able to join the Institute of Physics as an Associate Member, and entitled to apply for full membership after three years of postgraduate study.

 There are additional costs that you can expect to incur when studying at Surrey.
 Find out more.

 Surrey’s postgraduate research code of practice sets out the University's policy and procedural framework relating to research degrees.